Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/ofrecord.md

 The data format definition of `OFRecord` refers to Tensorflow's [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord), you can quickly start OneFlow's `OFRecord` if you are familiar with `TFRecord`.

-In this section we will introduce：
+In this article we will introduce：

 * The data type used in OFRecord